EnVision-Research/DisEnvisioner/README.md

 ## 🕹️ Usage
 ### Download pre-trained models
-1. Download our pre-trained disenvisioner models from here. <br>
+1. Download our pre-trained disenvisioner models from [here](https://huggingface.co/jingheya/DisEnvisioner/tree/main/disenvisioner). <br>
 The link contains two models: `disvisioner.pt`and `envisioner.pt`.
 After downloading, place both models into the directory: `models/disenvisioner/`.
-2. Download the pre-trained image encoder from here. <br>
+2. Download the pre-trained image encoder from [here](https://huggingface.co/jingheya/DisEnvisioner/tree/main/image_encoder). <br>
-After downloading, please unzip it into the  directory: `models/`.
+After downloading, please place it into the  directory: `models/image_encoder/`.

 ### Test on your own images
 You can use the following script to generate customized images or run `run_disenvisioner.sh` directly.